don-alberto/pubchem-mcp-server/README.md

 # PubChem MCP Server (Python Version)

+> This project is a fork of [PhelanShao/pubchem-mcp-server](https://github.com/PhelanShao/pubchem-mcp-server), enhanced with additional transport options and Docker support.

 This is a Python implementation of a Model Context Protocol (MCP) server that provides PubChem compound data retrieval functionality.

 ## Features